-Data from Pharmawand - Curated by Toby Galbraith - Date added 16 July 2017
+Data from Pharmawand - Curated by Marshall Pearce - Date added 16 July 2017

 Mylan N.V. and Biocon Ltd. announced that the FDA Oncologic Drugs Advisory Committee (ODAC) recommended approval of the companies' proposed biosimilar trastuzumab.
 The committee voted 16-0 in support of eligible indications of the reference product, Herceptin, which include HER2-positive breast cancer in the metastatic and adjuvant settings.